emmetizeta/What-drives-the-price-of-a-car/README.md

 - Improving the accuracy of some values in the dataset: many 'other' labels or wrong parameters assigned.
 - Better characterization of a price-penalizing coefficient for the odometer.
 - Developing a more rigorous market analysis regarding the most requested models.
-- Considering more advanced regression models.
+- Considering more advanced regression models to improve the previsions.

 ![image](https://github.com/emmetizeta/What-drives-the-price-of-a-car/assets/101027884/77a84bcd-a633-4693-9ee3-4771b5aed7d2)